Vic Morrow: Combat!

 Morrow was cast in the lead role of Sergeant "Chip" Saunders in ABC's Combat!, a World War II drama, which aired from 1962 to 1967.
 Pop culture scholar Gene Santoro has written:

 TV's longest-running World War II drama (1962–1967) was really a collection of complex 50-minute movies.
 Salted with battle sequences, they follow a squad's travails from D-Day on – a gritty ground-eye view of men trying to salvage their humanity and survive.
 Melodrama, comedy, and satire come into play as top-billed Lieutenant Hanley (Rick Jason) and Sergeant Saunders (Vic Morrow) lead their men toward Paris ....
 The relentlessness hollows antihero Saunders out: at times, you can see the tombstones in his eyes."

-His friend and fellow actor on Combat!, Rick Jason, described Morrow as "a master director" who directed "one of the greatest anti-war films I've ever seen".
-He was referring to the two-part episode of Combat! entitled "Hills Are for Heroes", which was written by Gene L. Coon.
+His friend and fellow actor on Combat!, Rick Jason, described Morrow as "a master director", praising his directorial work on the two-part episode of Combat! entitled "Hills Are for Heroes", which was written by Gene L. Coon and was one of seven episodes that Morrow directed, as "one of the greatest anti-war films I've ever seen".

 Deathwatch and A Man Called Sledge

-Morrow also worked as a television director.
+Morrow also worked as a film and television director.
 Together with Leonard Nimoy, he produced the 1965 film Deathwatch, an English-language film version of Jean Genet's play Deathwatch (title in Haute Surveillance), adapted by Morrow and Barbara Turner, directed by Morrow, and starring Nimoy.

 After Combat! ended, Morrow played the lead in Target: Harry (1969), the pilot for a proposed series that was not picked up; Roger Corman directed.

 In 1969, he set up his own company, Carleigh, which was named after his daughters Carrie Ann and Jennifer Leigh.

 Morrow wrote and directed a spaghetti Western, produced by Dino DeLaurentiis, titled A Man Called Sledge (1970) and starring James Garner, Dennis Weaver and Claude Akins.
 After Deathwatch, it was Morrow's first and only big screen outing behind the camera.
-Sledge was filmed in Italy with desert-like settings that were highly evocative of the Southwestern United States.
+Sledge was filmed in Almería (Spain) with desert-like settings that were highly evocative of the Southwestern United States.

 Morrow guest starred in The Immortal, Dan August, Hawaii Five-O, Mannix, Sarge, McCloud, and Owen Marshall, Counselor at Law.